RatScanner/RatScanner/README.md

 ## How to use

-Your game has to be in either `Borderless` or `Windowed` mode for the overlay to work!
+Your game may need to be in either `Borderless` or `Windowed` mode for the overlay to work.

 There are currently two types of item scan methods